RUCAIBox/RecBole-CDR/README.md

 - Cross-domain-recommendation on [`Douban`](results/Douban.md) datasets;

+## Contributing

+Please let us know if you encounter a bug or have any suggestions by [filing an issue](https://github.com/RUCAIBox/RecBole-CDR/issues).

+We welcome all contributions from bug fixes to new features and extensions.

+We expect all contributions discussed in the issue tracker and going through PRs.

 ## The Team

 RecBole-CDR is developed and maintained by members from [RUCAIBox](http://aibox.ruc.edu.cn/), the main developers are Zihan Lin ([@linzihan-backforward](https://github.com/linzihan-backforward)), Gaowei Zhang ([@Wicknight](https://github.com/Wicknight)) and Shanlei Mu ([@ShanleiMu](https://github.com/ShanleiMu)).

 ## Acknowledgement